Woman shot on film set remembered as gifted cinematographer

 AP National Writer

-Hutchins, 42, was shot Thursday on the New Mexico set of the Western “Rust.”
+Hutchins, 42, was shot Thursday on the set of the Western “Rust.”
 A spokesperson for Baldwin said there was an accident involving a prop gun with blanks.
 Detectives were investigating.

+On her Instagram page, Hutchins identified herself as a “restless dreamer” and “adrenaline junkie.”
+In recent days, she posted several images from the set of “Rust” on the outskirts of Santa Fe, New Mexico, including an early morning shot of a cloudy desert sky, a video of herself riding horseback during a day off and a photo of the crew gathered to express solidarity with union members.
+The members of the IATSE union were seeking a new contract and threatened to strike before a settlement was reached last weekend.

+“She had an interesting background, and I think that made for a unique perspective on the world,” said one of her AFI teachers, Bill Dill.
+“She brought a wealth of experience to the movie-making process.”

-Her other credits include the crime drama “Blindfire” and the horror film “Darlin,” whose director, Pollyanna McIntosh, called her “the most talented, in the trenches, committed wonderful artist and team mate.”
+Her other credits include the crime drama “Blindfire” and the horror film “Darlin,” whose director, Pollyanna McIntosh, posted on Instagram that she was “the most talented, in the trenches, committed wonderful artist and team mate.”

+Director Adam Egypt Mortimer, who worked with her on the 2020 thriller “Archenemy,” said she had a powerful sense of confidence and an inspiring sense of adventure.
+He remembered a day on the set when an actor had to leave and the rest of the crew had to work around him.

+“Halyna was excited,” said Mortimer, who recalled her asking if they would shoot the scenes “European style,” meaning that they would improvise.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.